 You don’t have the advantage of body language, eye contact, and non-verbal signals in a telephone interview so you may have to work harder at getting your personality across.

 - Talk positively and enthusiastically and explain yourself clearly.
 Smiling while talking will impact how you sound.
-This is a technique often used by people who talk over the phone for a living in jobs like recruitment and telesales.
+This is a technique often used by people who talk over the phone in recruitment and telesales jobs.

-- Don’t mumble and avoid expressions such as ‘ah… er... ummmm…’ You wouldn’t think it, but habits like that are more noticeable over the telephone.
+- Don’t mumble and avoid expressions such as ‘ah… er... ummmm…’.
+Habits like that are more noticeable over the telephone.

-- Avoid pacing around the room or lying on your bed, this maybe where you take most of your calls but remember this is a formal business call.
-Sitting at a desk will help, but try not to have too many notes in front of you, as this may disctract you.
+- Avoid pacing around the room or lying on your bed; this maybe where you take most of your calls but remember this is a formal business call.
+Sitting at a desk will help, but try not to have too many notes in front of you, as this may distract you.

 - You may even give some thought about what you choose to wear.
 Again the interviewer won’t be able to see what you’re wearing but dressing smartly and comfortably could put you in the right frame of mind to perform at your best.

 Be yourself but make sure you remain professional.
 Listen carefully to the questions asked, seeking clarification if you are not sure.
 The interviewer will guide you through the process so it’s important that you let them take control.

 Because telephone interviews are usually at the start of the recruitment process, you’re likely to be faced with basic, standardised questions but don’t underestimate the importance of well-prepared answers.